Hsiao1027/YOLOv12-on-Ascend/README.md

 This repository provides a **PyTorch-based** implementation and training setup for YOLO series models on **Huawei Ascend NPUs** using the **torch_npu** extension.
 By leveraging the compute power of Ascend AI Processors, developers can train object detection models such as YOLOv12 efficiently within the Ascend ecosystem.

 Ascend is a full-stack AI computing infrastructure for industry applications and services based on Huawei Ascend processors and software.
-For more information about Ascend, see [Ascend Community](https://www.hiascend.com/en/) and [Ascend Extension for Pytorch](https://github.com/Ascend/pytorch).
+For more information, please see [Ascend Community](https://www.hiascend.com/en/) or [Ascend Extension for Pytorch](https://github.com/Ascend/pytorch).

 ## 🔧 Modified Files